usaid-cs/yesterday-i-learned/life.md

 "Yesterday I learned how to live."

+1. "I am easily distracted" is an okay weakness to mention during an interview.
 1. Try not to shower before you drink coffee.
 1. Don't take your fucking phones out on a wedding.
 The place is already professionally recorded, and your stupid phones are in the way.
 1. *Do* go to bed angry.
 Arguing while tired is not beneficial.